Peter Wallace (buccaneer): 21st century

 Recent, 21st century literature has tended towards agnosticism regarding the identity and historicity of Wallace.
 However, some scholars have deemed this trend 'incorrect,' arguing that Wallace is demonstrably apocryphal.
 Most notably, historians Barbara and Victor Bulmer-Thomas argued in 2016 that the Baymen George Westby and Thomas Pickstock, and the Jamaican historian George Wilson Bridges, disseminated the account of Wallace's founding of Belize in the 1820s, despite lacking primary sources.
-They further note, 'an extensive search for a buccaneer called 'Wallace,' 'Wallice' or 'Willis' in the 17th century reveals not surprisingly that there was no such person.'
+They further note, "an extensive search for a buccaneer called 'Wallace,' 'Wallice' or 'Willis' in the 17th century reveals not surprisingly that there was no such person."
+This analysis was further supported by historian Matthew Restall who conducted his own research and concluded that "if Wallace had existed, there would at least be one mention of him in seventeenth or eighteenth-century sources.
+But there is not even a passing mention of a Wallace in any of the printed sources from the era."